DNS-zones

 For this to work the resolution of these hostnames needs to be setup correctly.

-Create host object for the hostnames with the IPv4 and IPv6 addresses(e.g. ns1.yourname.com & ns2.yourname.com)
+- Create host object for the hostnames with the IPv4 and IPv6 addresses(e.g. ns1.yourname.com & ns2.yourname.com) The addresses are:

 A / IPv4: 192.174.68.15